YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 # About

 I am a 3nd-year PhD student from [Department of Computer Science and Engineering](https://cse.nd.edu), University of Notre Dame.
-My research interest includes computing-in-momory (CIM), non-volatile AI accelerator, and AI computing for medicial purpose.
+My research interest includes efficient and robust AI, software/hardware codesign, AI accelerator, and efficient LLM.
 Now I am very fortunate to work with Prof. Yiyu Shi and Prof. X. Sharon Hu, University of Notre Dame.
 Before my PhD study, I received BS and MS degree from Huazhong University of Science and Technology.

 You can find my CV [here](/files/Yifan_CV.pdf).